Marcella Detroit: 1988–1993: Shakespears Sister

-Detroit met Bananarama member Siobhan Fahey through a friend in common and songwriting partner Richard Feldman.
+Detroit met Bananarama member Siobhan Fahey through a mutual friend, songwriting partner Richard Feldman.
 At the time, Fahey had been contemplating leaving the band for her solo brainchild project Shakespears Sister.
 Feldman had invited Detroit as a songwriting aid.
 During this period, Fahey suggested to Detroit that she change her name to "give me a sort of new lease of life and to get me disassociated with my background vocal past/entity".
 Detroit continued to work as a "hired hand" until Fahey's husband Dave Stewart of Eurythmics suggest the two form a band, which was backed by Feldman, Fahey's management and her record company, London Records.
 Detroit officially became a member of the band after the release of the first Shakespears Sister single, "Break My Heart (You Really) / Heroine".
 Their second single "You're History" reached the top 10 in the UK, as did their debut studio album Sacred Heart, which was certified Gold by the BPI.
-Two further singles were released from Sacred Heart, "Run Silent" and "Dirty Mind", both of which failed to peak within the UK top 50.
+Two further singles were released from Sacred Heart, "Run Silent" and "Dirty Mind", both of which failed to reach the UK top 50.

 In late 1991, Shakespears Sister released the first single from their second studio album Hormonally Yours, "Goodbye Cruel World", which was also a commercial failure, failing to peak within the UK top 50.
 The second single however, "Stay", marked Shakespears Sister's first and only number one, staying at the top of the UK charts for eight consecutive weeks, and also found similar success in international charts.
 Hormonally Yours was released the following month, and was certified 2× Platinum by the BPI.
 The duo continued to enjoy success with further singles from Hormonally Yours; "I Don't Care" peaked at number seven, "Hello (Turn Your Radio On)" at number 14, and a re-release of "Goodbye Cruel World" at number 32.

 During this period, however, tensions began to arise between the two.
 A concert at the Royal Albert Hall was cancelled due to Fahey's own personal issues at the time, and the two decided to put Shakespears Sister on hiatus for Detroit to release her new solo studio album, which she had been working on at the time, and also for Fahey to "take that time off to be with her family."
-During this period, the fifth and final single from Hormonally Yours was released; "My 16th Apology", and due to both members being unable to promote it, it was a commercial failure, reaching number 63 on the UK charts.
+During this period, "My 16th Apology", the fifth and final single from Hormonally Yours, was released; given that neither member was able to promote it, it was a commercial failure, reaching number 63 on the UK charts.
 Detroit found out that Fahey had ended her partnership with her at the 1993 Ivor Novello Awards ceremony through Fahey's publisher when Hormonally Yours won "Best Contemporary Collection of Songs".
 Detroit and Fahey did not speak to or see each other for 25 years, before eventually meeting up and talking again in 2018.